-To obtain a graph of data for a specific SLM Class, click the Activity button.
+To obtain a graph of data for a specific SLM class, click Activity.
 Underneath the current activity graph, click Change Data.

-The Traffic Manager now displays a tree of different values which may be plotted.
+The Traffic Manager now displays a tree of different values which can be plotted.
 Expand the node marked Service Level Monitoring Classes.

-Note: You can now select whether to plot data for one particular SLM Class, or for all SLM Classes.
-You can also plot values for the measurement data used by the SLM Class, for example average response times for the SLM Class.
-A useful graph might include total connections and total non-conforming connections for all SLM Classes on the same plot, facilitating a visual comparison of the overall performance of a system.
+Note: You can now select whether to plot data for one particular SLM class, or for all SLM classes.
+You can also plot values for the measurement data used by the SLM class, for example average response times for the SLM class.
+A useful graph might include total connections and total non-conforming connections for all SLM classes on the same plot, facilitating a visual comparison of the overall performance of a system.

 All of the connection data and response time data can be plotted on a per node basis.
 This can be used to identify nodes which are under performing.
-A good graph to achieve this would be to plot the mean response times of each of the nodes used by the SLM Class.
-To select data for a node used by an SLM Class, unfold the section with the name of the SLM Class and check the nodes you are interested in.
+A good graph to achieve this would be to plot the mean response times of each of the nodes used by the SLM class.
+To select data for a node used by an SLM class, unfold the section with the name of the SLM class and check the nodes you are interested in.

-CHAPTER 19 Content Caching
+Content Caching